gam285-cloud/Scoping-Review-Characterizing-Energy-Technical-Assistance-Designs-to-Support-Program-Development/README.md

 # Scoping Review Characterizing Energy Technical Assistance Designs to Support Program Development
 ## Project Overview
 Energy technical assistance (ETA) programs leverage the expertise of energy experts to deliver educational offerings and project support in order to help stakeholders make informed decisions about implementing energy technologies, practices, or processes.

-This project will generate the first national evidence base of ETA designs and practices.
+ETA is used by government agencies, national laboratories, nonprofit organizations, and other entities to support stakeholders working to deploy, adopt, operate, and/or sustain energy technologies and initiatives.
+Despite its growing importance, ETA programs have developed across diverse technologies, sectors, locations, and organizational contexts without a unified source characterizing their designs and practices.

+This project will generate a national evidence base of U.S. ETA designs and practices through a scoping review.
+The review will characterize the goals, components, practices, delivery strategies, providers, recipients, and contexts represented across the ETA literature.
+Findings will be synthesized into evidence maps that describe the current ETA landscape, identify patterns and gaps, and support more strategic program development and evaluation.

+The resulting evidence base is intended to provide a central reference for:
+- Funding entities seeking to identify the types of ETA and target audiences that require support;
+- ETA providers seeking to understand, refine, and adopt program practices;
+- Program managers and evaluators developing evaluation approaches and standards; and
+- *Researchers* studying technical assistance, engineering learning, energy deployment, and related forms of professional support.

 ## Repository Contents